Hyperthyroidism Diet: Foods to Avoid and Eat

 Are almonds good for hyperthyroidism?

 Almonds are a good source of calcium.
 Hyperthyroidism prevents calcium absorption, thus leading to brittle bones.
-Including calcium in the diet of hyperthyroid patients can improve calcium in bones.
+Including calcium in the diet of hyperthyroid patients can improve calcium levels in bones.

 What is the best water to drink for hyperthyroidism?

-What is the best breakfast for hyperthyroidism?
+What is the best breakfast option for individuals with hyperthyroidism?

 Can you fully recover from hyperthyroidism?